-While this seems obvious, polarity is one area that seems to cause the most confusion among technicians.
-So let’s break it down and start at the beginning.
+So, what is fiber polarity?
+Fiber polarity could be defined as the direction light signals travel from one end to the other end of an optical fiber cable.
+While this seems obvious, fiber optic polarity is one area that seems to cause the most confusion among technicians.
+So, let’s break it down and start at the beginning.

 Easy to Understand Duplex

-In duplex fiber applications, such as 10 Gig, data transmission is bidirectional over two fibers where each fiber connects the transmitter on one end and to the receiver on the other end.
-The role of polarity is to make sure that this connection is maintained.
+In duplex fiber applications, such as 10 Gig, bidirectional data transmission is carried over two fibers, where each fiber connects the transmitter on one end and to the receiver on the other end.
+The role of polarity is to maintain this connection.

-If you look at the graphic below, you can easily see that the Tx (B) should always connect to the Rx (A), regardless of how many patch panel adapters or cable segments are in the channel.
-If polarity is not maintained, such as connecting a transmitter to a transmitter (B to B), data will simply not flow.
+In the graphic below, you can see that the Tx (B) should always connect to the Rx (A), regardless of how many patch panel adapters or cable segments are in the channel.
+If polarity is not maintained—connecting a transmitter to a transmitter (B to B), for example—data will not flow.
 Obvious, right?

-While duplex fiber polarity may seem straight forward, it all becomes a bit more complex when dealing with multi-fiber MPO type cables and connectors.
-Industry standards call out three different polarity methods for MPOs—Method A, Method B and Method C. And each method uses different types of MPO cables.
+While duplex fiber cable polarity may seem straightforward, it all becomes a bit more complex when dealing with multi-fiber MPO-type cables and connectors.
+Industry standards call out three different polarity methods for MPOs, and each uses different types of MPO cables.

-Method A uses Type A straight-through MPO trunk cables with a key up connector on one end and a key down connector on the other end so that the fiber located in Position 1 (Tx) arrives at Position 1 (Tx) at the other end.
+Method 1 uses Type A straight-through MPO trunk cables with a key up connector on one end and a key down connector on the other end, so that the fiber located in Position 1 (Tx) arrives at Position 1 (Tx) at the other end.

-Method B uses key up connectors on both ends to achieve the transceiver-receiver flip so that the fiber located in Position 1 (Tx) arrives at Position 12 (Rx) at the opposite end, the fiber located in Position 2 (Rx) arrives at Position 11 (Tx) at the opposite end and so on.
-For duplex applications, Method B uses straight A-B patch cords on both ends since there is no need for the transceiver-receiver flip.
+Method 2 uses key up connectors on both ends to achieve the transceiver-receiver flip, so that the fiber located in Position 1 (Tx) arrives at Position 12 (Rx) at the opposite end, the fiber located in Position 2 (Rx) arrives at Position 11 (Tx) at the opposite end, and so on.
+For duplex applications, Method 2 uses straight A-B patch cords on both ends since there is no need for the transceiver-receiver flip.
 With the same type of patch cord on both ends, concern about which type of patch cord to use to which end is eliminated.

-Method C uses a key up connector on one end and a key down on the other end like Method A, but the flip happens within the cable itself where each pair of fibers is flipped so that the fiber in Position 1 (Tx) arrivers at Position 2 (Rx) at the opposite end and the fiber in Position 2 (Rx) arrives at Position 1 (Tx).
-While this method works well for duplex applications, it does not support parallel 8-fiber 40 and 100 Gig applications where Positions 1, 2, 3 and 4 of the MPO interface are transmitting and Positions 9, 10, 11 and 12 are receiving and is therefore not recommended.
+Method 3 uses a key up connector on one end and a key down on the other end like Method 1—but the flip happens within the cable itself, where each pair of fibers is flipped so that the fiber in Position 1 (Tx) arrives at Position 2 (Rx) at the opposite end, and the fiber in Position 2 (Rx) arrives at Position 1 (Tx).
+While this method works well for duplex applications, it does not support parallel 8-fiber 40 and 100 Gig applications where Positions 1, 2, 3, and 4 of the MPO interface are transmitting and Positions 9, 10, 11, and 12 are receiving, and therefore it’s not recommended in those applications.